Browse this section

 Quality of programmes delivered by training providers

 Muka Tangata independently checks assessment material that providers have developed, as well as their assessors’ decisions.
-This is called moderation – its similar to an audit.
+This is called moderation – it's similar to an audit.

 Moderation ensures training carried out by providers is robust.
 It improves provider practices, and ensures graduates have the skills they need.